itsasimiqbal/DeNeRD/README.md

-# DeNeRD
-high-throughput detection of neurons for brain-wide analysis with deep learning
+# DeNeRD: high-throughput detection of neurons for brain-wide analysis with deep learning

 #### [Iqbal, A., Sheikh, A. and Karayannis, T., 2019.
 DeNeRD: high-throughput detection of neurons for brain-wide analysis with deep learning.
 Nature Scientific Reports](http://www.nature.com/articles/s41598-019-50137-9)